 For the 2019 version, a khaki green dial is introduced, along with a matching rubber strap.
 The colour is more subdued than the earlier blue version.
 Yet in some ways it stands out more because the colour is so unusual.
 Other than that, the dial is the same as the original Ref 5168G.

 On the reverse side of the watch a sapphire case back offers a nice view of the self-winding caliber 324 S C movement.
-Although relatively simple in function, it features some of the best developments Patek Philippe has to offer, including its patented Gyromax® balance complete with Spiromax® balance spring (in Silinvar®).
-A unidirectional 21k white gold rotor ensures that energy is constantly being generated from the movement of your wrist.
-The movement offers a maximum power reserve of 45 hours when fully wound.
+In 2017, this movement also celebrated a birthday.
+It’s 40th.
+Although simple in function, it features some of the best developments Patek Philippe has to offer.
+This includes its patented Gyromax® balance complete with Spiromax® balance spring (in Silinvar®).
+A unidirectional 21k white gold rotor handles the generating of energy.
+The movement offers a max power reserve of 45 hours.

-The finishing meanwhile, while not excessive, is certainly exquisite, with high attention to detail.
-The bridges, for example, are decorated with strictly parallel Geneva striping, and feature round-chamfered and polished edges that emphasize the contours of the individual bridges.
+The finishing is not excessive.
+But it is very nice, with high attention to detail.
+The bridges, are decorated with strictly parallel Geneva striping.
+Round-chamfered and polished edges emphasize their individual contours.
 The rate accuracy meanwhile is -3 to +2 seconds per day, as specified by the directives of the Patek Philippe Seal.

-Completing the look is a night blue composite strap embossed with the same checkerboard pattern as the dial and closed with a double-security fold-over clasp in 18K white gold.
-Retail is set at GBP 29,520.
+The 5168G comes on a composite strap embossed with the same checkerboard pattern as the dial.
+A double-security fold-over clasp in 18K white gold holds it in place.